onesoft-sudo/invention-docs/docs/index.md

 Go to your project directory and run:

 ```
+npm install
+npm run dev
-$ php console serve
+php console serve
 ```

-This will start PHP's build in development web server on `localhost:8080`.
+The first command installs the project dependencies, the second one compiles the javascript and css files and puts them into the `public/` folder and the last ommand starts a local development server (PHP's built in dev server) at [localhost:8080](http://localhost:8080).

-You can now open this URL using your favourite browser.
+You can now open http://localhost:8080 using your favourite browser.